-Humboldt Project Linus is distributing to the following organizations who serve youth ranging in age from birth to age 18:
+Since May 2018, Humboldt Project Linus has distributed blankets to the following organizations in Humboldt County who serve youth ranging in age from birth to age 18:

 - CASA-Court Appointed Special Advocates: Provides trained advocates who assess what may be in the child’s best interest as the child experiences changes or disruption in their family unit.